New Fayetteville Public Safety Campus nears completion

 The new facility will add more security for officers, as well as classrooms and a shooting range for training.

 With the new space to do so, Lt.
 Pope said the department hopes to host more community engagement events and invite other police departments to train with them.
-He said one reason to train with other city’s police officers is because it’s helpful when multiple departments respond to things together.
+He said one reason to train with other cities’ police officers is that it’s helpful when multiple departments respond to things together.

-If you’ve drove by the corner of West Deane Street and Porter Road then you’ve seen how quickly the building has gone up recently.
-Right now, workers are adding metal to the outside of the building and in the inside, they’re painting the walls and installing flooring.
+If you’ve driven by the corner of West Deane Street and Porter Road then you’ve seen how quickly the building has gone up recently.
+Right now, workers are adding metal to the outside of the building and on the inside, they’re painting the walls and installing flooring.

 Lt.
-Pope said throughout the project they’ve ran into supply chain issues.
-So officers are hoping they won’t continue and slow down move in process, since Lt.
+Pope said throughout the project they’ve run into supply chain issues.
+So officers are hoping they won’t continue and slow down move-in process, since Lt.
 Pope said they’re ready to use the new workspaces.